- Featured in:

 Create a standardized document in our award-winning Resume Builder.

-How to Choose with Resume Format Examples
+How to Pick the Best Resume Format

 Let’s walk through the types of resume formats to learn how to pick and write each one.

-Chronological resume
+Chronological resume format

 A chronological resume includes these resume sections in this order: